TheCarsonWest/nerd-emoji/APHG/Cultural Diversion.md

 Here are some key concepts that are relevant to understanding cultural divergence, explained briefly:

 * **Acculturation:** The process of cultural change that occurs when two or more cultures come into contact.
-It involves the adoption of certain aspects of a dominant culture by a subordinate culture, but often without complete assimilation.
+It involves the adoption of certain aspects of a dominant [[Culture]] by a subordinate [[Culture]], but often without complete assimilation.

-* **Assimilation:** The process by which a minority group gradually adopts the culture of the dominant group, often leading to the loss of the minority group's distinct cultural identity.
+* **Assimilation:** The process by which a minority group gradually adopts the [[Culture]] of the dominant group, often leading to the loss of the minority group's distinct cultural [[Identity]].
 This is a more complete form of cultural change than acculturation.

 * **Multiculturalism:** A societal condition in which different ethnic and cultural groups coexist within a society, maintaining their distinct identities while participating in the larger social and political system.
 Multiculturalism contrasts with assimilation, emphasizing cultural diversity and tolerance.

 * **Nativism:**  A political ideology characterized by the belief that native inhabitants of a country are superior to immigrants and should have preferential treatment.
 This ideology often fuels cultural divergence and conflict, as it actively resists the integration of immigrant cultures.

 * **Syncretism:** The blending of elements from two or more different cultures to create something new.
-While seemingly a form of convergence, syncretism can also contribute to divergence if the resulting hybrid culture remains distinct from either of its parent cultures.
+While seemingly a form of convergence, syncretism can also contribute to divergence if the resulting hybrid [[Culture]] remains distinct from either of its parent cultures.

 # Cultural Divergence: A Clash of Cultures